n0tnull/Adebar-wiki/Usage.md

 its syntax – and list available configuration files you have created in the `config/` directory.

+There are two exceptions to the above mentioned syntax:

+* `-h` or `--help` as first parameter will show the syntax
+* `-a` or `--auto` will try to automatically match connected device(s) with corresponding config files.
+For this to work, each device must have its own config file in place with the corresponding serial configured (no trailing comments on that line).
+Beware if you have multiple devices using the same serial (often `0123456789ABCDEF`): it's always the first matching config that will be used!

 ## Exit codes
 * 1: Syntax error (missing or wrong arguments when calling the script)
 * 2: No device found